Peripli/specification/api.md

 | AssociatedEntityConflict | 409 | The entity cannot be deleted because an associated entity exists. | Remove the associated entity or retry the delete operation with the `cascade` or `force` flag. |
 | Gone | 410 | There is no data about the operation anymore. | Don't retry. |
 | ConcurrentOperation | 422 | The entity is already processed by another operation. | Retry after the currently running operation is finished. |

-## Content Type

-All requests and responses defined in this specification with accompanying bodies SHOULD contain a `Content-Type` header set to `application/json`.
-If the `Content-Type` is not set, Service Brokers and Platforms MAY still attempt to process the body.
-If a Service Broker rejects a request due to a mismatched Content-Type or the body is unprocessable it SHOULD respond with `400 Bad Request`.

 ## Mitigating Orphans